 Understanding the Legacy Architecture

 CheckoutChamp and sticky.io were revolutionary when they launched.
 They solved a real problem: traditional ecommerce platforms couldn't handle the complexity of subscription billing, multi-step funnels, or sophisticated upsell sequences.
-These platforms filled that gap by creating specialized, vertically-integrated solutions.
+CheckoutChamp does include a page builder, but many merchants find it difficult to use for full sales funnels.
+It also doesn't include native CRM, email, or AI-powered routing — which means most teams end up running 3-4 additional tools alongside it.

 The architecture made sense at the time.
 You had your funnel builder (ClickFunnels, Kartra), your CRM (sticky.io), your payment processor (NMI, Stripe), and your email platform (Klaviyo, Omnisend).
 Each tool did one thing well.
 The CRM became the central hub that orchestrated everything else.